Retiring doesn't always mean you won't have a job.

 Nearly 60% of baby boomers in the workforce plan to keep working in some fashion after they retire, according to a study from Voya Financial.

-If you prefer a work-free retirement, you'll need to have enough money in savings to cover your future spending.
+If you prefer a work-free retirement, however, you'll need to have enough money in savings to cover your future spending.

 More from Invest in You: